robschn/network_config_updater/README.md

 Enter standard username: cisco
 Enter standard password:
 ```
-4. The script will log into as many switches as it can and run the configuration update.
+4. The script will log into the first switch and run the configuration update.
 ```
 Connected to switch1..
+Sending commands... ['int g1/0/11', 'shut', 'desc Updated With Python', 'no shut'] Writing to memory, please wait...
+Done!
 ```
-5. It will then check the config after issuing the command.
+5. If there is another switch the proccess will continue.
+If not, the script will exit.
 ```
-Config updated for 192.168.1.2!
+All switches have been updated!
+Exitting..
 ```
 6. Done!